-207-2: TAX GOVERNANCE, CONTROL, AND RISK MANAGEMENT
+207-2: Tax Governance, Control, and Risk Management

-Tax governance is part of our accounting and finance function, which is overseen by the Chief Financial Officer and further supported by the Head of Tax and direct reports.
+Tax governance is part of our accounting and finance function, which is overseen by the Chief Financial Officer and further supported by the Vice President Tax and direct reports.
 The Tax Department continuously updates the Chief Financial Officer on all material tax topics, including their current and future impacts on our financials and cash flow.
 Business segments, senior leadership and the Board are also regularly updated on any changes to key tax issues, such as legislative developments.
 Day-to-day tax matters fall under the remit of our Tax Department and their direct reports in the appropriate jurisdictions.
 Their responsibilities include coordinating and communicating with local tax functions as well as country-specific tax experts to promote compliance with relevant tax matters wherever we operate.
 This also ensures that local tax risks are being assessed from a global perspective so to better ensure that they are being reported and managed appropriately.